Thinking It Over (song)

-"Thinking It Over" is the debut single of English-Irish pop group Liberty, before they became Liberty X. The UK garage song was produced by Pete Devereux (of Artful Dodger) and the Wideboys.
-It was co-written by band members Kelli Young and Tony Lundon.
+"Thinking It Over" is a song by English-Irish pop group Liberty, before they became Liberty X. The UK garage song was produced by Pete Devereux (of Artful Dodger) and the Wideboys.
+It was co-written by band members Kelli Young and Tony Lundon and was released as Liberty's debut single in September 2001.
 In the United Kingdom, the single was a hit, reaching number five, but was not as successful internationally, peaking at number 29 in Ireland and number 81 in Australia.

 Background

 While the five winning contestants of Popstars formed Hear'Say, the five runner-up contestants formed the group Liberty.
 The name Liberty was chosen to reflect the freedom the members experienced following their participation in Popstars.
 Amidst pejorative media commentary, including the term "Flopstars", the band proceeded to sign a multimillion-pound record contract with Richard Branson's independent record label, V2 Records.

 In response to the media backlash and pushback from the record label, the band initially released the song as a white label promo.
 In an interview with The Vault in 2013, Young said, "We knew that we wanted to do an R&B/pop sound and everyone was telling us that was not an achievable thing [..] and no one was going to play it.
 So, we had to trick people.
 We released Thinking It Over on white label and we didn't put our name on it [...]
 We got lots of spot plays on the radio and all the clubs started playing it."

 Thus, their debut single, "Thinking It Over", was released on 24 September 2001.
 It came backed with three B-sides: "No Clouds", "Greed" and "Let's Get Working", the latter of which has never been released on CD in the United Kingdom.